 When time permits, Bernadette enjoy playing the guitar, piano and trying out new cuisines.
 Dr Wright is originally from Indonesia and speaks English, Bahasa Indonesian and some French.

-Susannah Shields is an Australian-born, Clinical Psychologist and has been working for Ishar since December 2017.
+Susannah Kimmel is an Australian-born, Clinical Psychologist and has been working for Ishar since December 2017.
 Susannah completed her undergrate degree in Arts, from the University of Western Australia before going on to obtain a Masters of Applied Clinical Psychology with First Class Honours.
 Susannah has worked for Relationships Australia, Abbortsford Private Psychiatric Hospital and currently also works for Fremantle Clinical Psychology & Counselling.
 Susannah specialises in patients with trauma, anxiety, post-traumatic stress, depression and addiction.

 In her spare time, Susannah enjoys women’s AFL, spending time with her friends, family and eating good food.